All Products

 Volume data is backed up to cloud storage using ECS disk snapshots or the Cloud Backup service.
 When you restore the application, the data is stored in a new disk or NAS file system for the restored application to use.
 The restored application and the original application do not share data sources and do not affect each other.

-If you do not need to copy data or have shared data source requirements, you can choose not to back up volume data and ensure that the list of excluded resources in the backup does not include PVC and PV resources.
+If you do not need to copy data or if you have shared data source requirements, you can choose not to back up volume data.
+In this case, ensure that the list of excluded resources in the backup does not include PVC or PV resources.
 During restoration, the volumes are deployed to the new cluster based on the original YAML files.

 In what scenarios do I need to back up volumes?